HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 ---

+[tip]
-[icon_tip]In order to maintain an average dry weather flow or pollutant concentration at its specified value (as entered on the Inflows Editor), the multipliers for a pattern should average to 1.0.
+In order to maintain an average dry weather flow or pollutant concentration at its specified value (as entered on the Inflows Editor), the multipliers for a pattern should average to 1.0.

 ### Time Series Editor {#time_series_editor}

 The Time Series Editor is invoked whenever a new Time Series object is created or an existing time series is selected for editing.
 To use the Time Series Editor:

 1. Enter values for the following standard items: